 Serving on the school board for eight years, Cheri helped boost local graduation rates by 10%, secure voter approval of 4 new schools to relieve overcrowding, fast-track the installation of new safety entrances for 22 schools and transition diesel-engine school buses to more environmentally friendly fuels.
 In the Oregon House, Cheri voted to increase K-12 school funding by 10% – the largest education budget in state history.

-Cheri is a working mom and co-owner of two successful Bend restaurants with her husband Steve – Zydeco Kitchen and Bistro 28.
-Cheri and Steve met when she asked him to a high school dance and they’ve been in love ever since and married for 25 years.
-Cheri grew up in a working class family in Michigan where she earned her degree in psychology from Michigan State University.
-Restaurants have always been in her blood – her first job was at Wendy’s at age 15.
+Cheri and her husband Steve are the co-owners of two successful Bend restaurants – Zydeco Kitchen and Bistro 28.
+Cheri and Steve met when she asked him to a high school dance and they’ve been in love ever since – married 26 years.
+Cheri grew up in a working class family in Michigan where she earned her degree in psychology from Michigan State 1992.
+Not new to restaurant work, her first job was at a Wendy’s when she was 15 years old.

 As a small business owner, Cheri takes an active interest in her co-workers, customers and community.
 She and Steve offer health insurance to their full-time employees, match 50% of premiums and offer a 401K savings program.
 Cheri and Steve are active in numerous community events and organizations and whenever possible purchase locally-sourced, organic and sustainable products